josephkirk/UERLTools/doc.md

 Parameters: An instance of the ENVIRONMENT_PARAMETERS struct.

 Core Operations (Functions): These functions, typically templated on a DEVICE type (for CPU/GPU context) and taking an RNG (random number generator), define the environment's dynamics.
-They are often placed in a namespace like rlt::rl::environments or a custom one discoverable by RLtools.
+They are often placed in a namespace like rl_tools::rl::environments or a custom one discoverable by RLtools.

-rlt::malloc(DEVICE& device, ENVIRONMENT& env) and rlt::free(DEVICE& device, ENVIRONMENT& env): For allocating and freeing any device-specific memory the environment might need (often a NOP if state is managed by UE5 objects directly and POD state is used). rlt::init(DEVICE& device, ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, RNG& rng): Initializes the environment with specific parameters. rlt::sample_initial_state(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, typename ENVIRONMENT::State& state, RNG& rng) or rlt::initial_state(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, typename ENVIRONMENT::State& state): Resets the UE5 enemy and relevant world elements to a starting configuration for a new episode.
-It then populates the State struct with this initial information. rlt::step(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, const typename rlt::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& action, typename ENVIRONMENT::State& next_state, RNG& rng): Given the current state and an action from the policy, this function simulates one step in UE5.
+rl_tools::malloc(DEVICE& device, ENVIRONMENT& env) and rl_tools::free(DEVICE& device, ENVIRONMENT& env): For allocating and freeing any device-specific memory the environment might need (often a NOP if state is managed by UE5 objects directly and POD state is used). rl_tools::init(DEVICE& device, ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, RNG& rng): Initializes the environment with specific parameters. rl_tools::sample_initial_state(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, typename ENVIRONMENT::State& state, RNG& rng) or rl_tools::initial_state(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, typename ENVIRONMENT::State& state): Resets the UE5 enemy and relevant world elements to a starting configuration for a new episode.
+It then populates the State struct with this initial information. rl_tools::step(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, const typename rl_tools::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& action, typename ENVIRONMENT::State& next_state, RNG& rng): Given the current state and an action from the policy, this function simulates one step in UE5.
 This involves:

 Applying the action to the enemy AI (e.g., moving, turning, attacking).
 Advancing the UE5 simulation (e.g., allowing physics and other game logic to update).
 Populating the next_state struct with the new state of the environment.

-rlt::observe(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, const typename ENVIRONMENT::ObservationPrivileged& observation, RNG& rng) (or similar signature for non-privileged observation): From the current environment state, this function extracts or computes the observation vector that will be fed to the RL policy's neural network. rlt::reward(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, const typename rlt::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& action, const typename ENVIRONMENT::State& next_state, RNG& rng): Calculates and returns the scalar reward (T) based on the transition from state to next_state as a result of action.
-This is where game-specific objectives are encoded. rlt::terminated(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, RNG& rng): Returns a boolean indicating whether the current state is a terminal state (e.g., enemy died, player died, objective achieved, timeout), thus ending the current episode.
+rl_tools::observe(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, const typename ENVIRONMENT::ObservationPrivileged& observation, RNG& rng) (or similar signature for non-privileged observation): From the current environment state, this function extracts or computes the observation vector that will be fed to the RL policy's neural network. rl_tools::reward(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, const typename rl_tools::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& action, const typename ENVIRONMENT::State& next_state, RNG& rng): Calculates and returns the scalar reward (T) based on the transition from state to next_state as a result of action.
+This is where game-specific objectives are encoded. rl_tools::terminated(const DEVICE& device, const ENVIRONMENT& env, typename ENVIRONMENT::Parameters& params, const typename ENVIRONMENT::State& state, RNG& rng): Returns a boolean indicating whether the current state is a terminal state (e.g., enemy died, player died, objective achieved, timeout), thus ending the current episode.

 The RLtools custom environment API serves as the linchpin for this integration.
 Its C++-centric design, emphasizing POD for states and compile-time constants for dimensions 12, is engineered for high performance.
 This allows the C++ compiler to heavily optimize data exchange and function calls between RLtools and UE5 game logic, which is vital when the complex simulation of UE5 acts as the environment.3.3.
 Defining the State Space (Observations) for the Enemy AICareful selection of sensory information is crucial for the enemy AI to make intelligent decisions.
 This information forms the observation vector.